afnancrystal/fetch_dog_adoption/README.md

 # 🐾 Pawtastic Rescue

 **Bringing Hope, One Bark at a Time**
-A responsive React app for browsing adoptable dogs using location-based filtering, breed selection, and personalized favorites; built as part of Fetch's Frontend Take-Home Assessment.
+A responsive React app for browsing adoptable dogs using location-based filtering, breed selection, and personalized favorites.

 <div align="center">
   <!-- Row 1 -->